s60sc/ESP32-CAM_MJPEG2SD/README.md

 * Download selected AVI file from SD card to browser using **Download** button.
 Can be downloaded in AVI format.
 * Delete, or upload and delete oldest folder when card free space is running out.

-* Log viewing options via web page **Log to SD** slider, displayed using **Show Log** button, in addition to serial port:
+* Log viewing options via web page (may slow recorded frame rate), displayed using **Show Log** button:
-  * On: log is saved on SD card
+  * Log to WS: log is dynamically output via websocket
-  * Off: log is dynamically output via websocket.
+  * Log to SD: log is stored on SD card, use **Retrieve SD Log** button to retrieve or refresh

 ## Configuration Web Page